In my years as a rental property owner, I've learned the importance of paying attention to costs.

 TOTO also has some newer versions of this toilet (the TOTO Drake II) – one version that uses a maximum of 1.28 GPF, and another one that uses 1.0 GPF with all the same flushing power.
 These newer versions are a bit more expensive, but if you want the reduce your property's water consumption even more, these options are available too.

-Coming in at less than $70, with a flow rate of 1.5 gallons per minute, this simple-yet-elegant bathroom faucet from Delta is a great choice for any rental property owner looking to cut unnecessary costs and improve the long-term profitability of their rental units.
+Coming in at less than $70, with a flow rate of 1.5 gallons per minute, the Delta Classic Single Handle Lavatory Faucet is a simple-yet-elegant solution for any rental property owner looking to cut unnecessary costs and improve the long-term profitability of their rental units.

 I have personally been using this faucet in my house for the better part of a decade, and after all this time, I don’t have any formal complaints about it.
 The only thing I'll note is that there is a slight “cheapness” factor to it.
 Just looking at the picture, I initially assumed it was made entirely of metal, but it's actually made almost entirely of plastic (not that plastic is a bad thing per se, but the picture does make it look like a higher-quality item than it actually is).

 This faucet puts out noticeably less water than the one I replaced it with, and even with less output, I've never been annoyed or bothered by it.
 I'm still able to wash my hands and brush my teeth just as quickly and the lower output has never gotten in the way of these basic, daily tasks.